gh0x0st/gh0x0st/README.md

 ## Want to collaborate?

-The Offensive Community Discord was created to allow members to learn, share, and to connect with others.
-Come join the community to learn and grow together at https://discord.com/invite/offsec.
+The Offensive Security Discord was created to help students and professionals to share, learn and grow together.
+Come be part of the community at https://discord.com/invite/offsec.

 ## GitHub Stats